acadadev/rosrider_doc/05_PARAMETERS/README.md

 __Configuration__

- - `OUTER_FEEDFORWARD` Enables or disables the physics-based feed-forward terms in the outer control loop
+ - `OUTER_FEEDFORWARD` Enables or disables the physics-based feed-forward terms in the outer control loop.

 __Coefficients__